mebjas/mebjas.github.io/_posts/2018-03-17-support-for-custom-logging-csrf-protector-library-and-more.md

 ### 2. X-CSRF-Protection removed from response header.
 This can make applications vulnerable to known vulnerabilities in libraries.
 This was reported by a developer.

+### And more minor improvements like:
-### 3. Options added to make CSRF Token in cookie https only and it’s expiry time configurable.
+ 3. Options added to make CSRF Token in cookie https only and it’s expiry time configurable.

-### 4. Log path in configuration file (logDirectory) can be absolute or relative.
+ 4. Log path in configuration file (logDirectory) can be absolute or relative.

-### 5. Url path in the configuration file can be set to false if developers want to include it themselves in HTML output.
+ 5. Url path in the configuration file can be set to false if developers want to include it themselves in HTML output.

 Last three changes (including this) were done by [Brad Stoney](https://github.com/bstoney), thanks to him!

-Also, here’s link to latest release: https://github.com/mebjas/CSRF-Protector-PHP/releases
+Also, here’s link to latest release: [https://github.com/mebjas/CSRF-Protector-PHP/releases](https://github.com/mebjas/CSRF-Protector-PHP/releases)

 <!--